NotAnyMike/ML-and-stocks/R/README.md

 ![deepnet and AAL stock][deepnet_AAL]

+## Shallow Neural net with a weight initialization given by a RBM using `deepnet`

+### Important
+The input for this model is different of the rest.
+Instead of trying to use the average price (a continue value) as inputs (with some lags) here the inputs are the color of the candlestick, so the codifications were the following:
+* `00` there was no change
+* `01` the candlestick was green (close $>$ open)
+* `10` the candlestick was red (close $< $ open)

+this inputs contained some numeber of lags

+### Results
+Running a RBM and then using the weights learned from that generative model to initilize the weights of a Shallow Neural Net the results are the following

+![binary_deepnet][binary_deepnet]

 ## Deep Belief Nets using `darch` package

 These are the different hyperparameters used and the classification error: